rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint2/RSS-ECOMM-2_22.md

-### Ability to Access the Main Page for All Users via Navigation Button or Logo (5 points)
+### Issue RSS-ECOMM-2_22: Ability to Access the Main Page for All Users via Navigation Button or Logo (5 points)

 #### Description